As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 SSL certificates aren’t optional

-Google prioritises secure websites, and visitors expect that padlock icon in their browser.
-Professional web development includes proper SSL setup as standard practice.
+Google wants secure sites to appear at the top of its results, and users want that padlock icon in their browser—professional web development includes proper SSL setup as standard practice.

 Clean, efficient code matters